Detailed Review of the Maskin® Protocol for Meibomian Gland Probing

 Remind patients glands will become occluded once again and more rapidly if co-morbid disease not treated adequately.

-3. Confirm multiple probes of each length are available for the procedure, as well as any tube or dilator products (items reviewed below).
+Confirm multiple probes of each length are available for the procedure.

-• While infrequent, probes occasionally bend or become misshapen during the probing procedure due to heavy scarring around glands.
+While infrequent, probes may occasionally bend during the probing procedure due to resistance from heavy scarring around glands.
 If this happens, switch out the probe for a new version of the same length.

-5. If probing at slit lamp, designate a team member to place a hand lightly but firmly behind the patient’s head to hold it steady throughout the procedure.
+When probing at the slit lamp, a team member can optionally place a hand behind the patient’s head to help keep the patient’s head stable throughout the procedure.

 Maskin® Protocol for Meibomian Gland Probing Procedure: